 In case of Spring showers, here’s some indoor children’s trails to enjoy this Easter.

-Help Riley Ratcliffe spot members of her furry family and find out what life was like in the past for these little Londoners in Tail Trail at Museum of London and Museum of London Docklands.
-2-18 April 2022.
+Help Riley Ratcliffe spot members of her furry family and find out what life was like in the past for these little Londoners in Tail Trail at Museum of London Docklands.
+1-16 April 2023.
 FREE, drop in.
 Ages 3+.

 Find Bella the Tower Bridge Cat and characters from the award-winning books in the Tower Bridge Cat Trail.
-Find out how and when Tower Bridge lifts, stamp the answers in your Training Record, pass your Apprenticeship and become part of Bella’s Tower Bridge Team.
-2-30 April 2022.
-Paid, booking recommended.
+The Bridge Master and his friends will help you complete tasks and answer key questions about the bridge’s history.
+Collect and stamp your Apprenticeship Record to become part of Bella’s Tower Bridge team.
+Included with paid admission, booking recommended.